-&lt;sup>12 The Gambrills argue in their brief that the question of gross negligence is a jury question, which might be true if they had pleaded a cause of action sounding in gross negligence.
-Cooper v.
-Rodriguez, 443 Md.
-680, 708-09 (2015) (explaining that whether or not gross negligence exists is "usually a question for the jury").
+12 The Gambrills argue in their brief that the question of gross negligence is a jury question.
 The Gambrills, however, only pleaded a cause of action sounding in negligence, and nothing in the substance of their negligence count sounded in gross negligence.